nortikin/sverchok/docs/nodes/generators_extended/mesh_eval.rst

 Parameters
 ----------

-This node has one parameter: **File name**.
+This node has the following parameters:

+- **File name**.
 Its value should be the name of existing Blender's text buffer.
+- **Precision**.
+Number of decimal places used for points coordinates when generating mesh definition by **from selection** operator.
+Default value is
+  8. This parameter is only available in the N panel.

 Operators
 ---------